FairNAS: Rethinking Evaluation Fairness of Weight Sharing Neural Architecture Search: Discussions

 \subsection{Why Does Single-Path Training Work?}

-Our supernet generates a relatively small range of one-shot accuracies, from which we postulate that choice blocks be quite alike in capacity.
+Our supernet generates a relatively small range of one-shot accuracies, from which we postulate that choice blocks be quite alike in terms of capacity.
 In fact, given an input of a chickadee image, the choice blocks of the first layer yield similar feature maps on the same channel, as shown in Figure~\ref{fig:fair_activation}.
 But how much do they resemble each other?
-We hereby involve the \emph{cosine similarity} \cite{nguyen2010cosine} to measure the distance among various feature vectors.
+We involve the \emph{cosine similarity} \cite{nguyen2010cosine} to measure the distance among various feature vectors.
 It ranges from -1 (opposite) to 1 (identical), where 0 indicates no correlation.
-In Figure~\ref{fig:bird_channelwise_cosine_distance_selected}, each $6\times6$ symmetric matrix shows the distances on the same channel from block to block, they are mainly above 0.9 (very similar).
+In Figure~\ref{fig:bird_channelwise_cosine_distance_selected}, each $6\times6$ symmetric matrix shows the cross-block distances per channel, they are very similar (above 0.9).

 In summary, \emph{the channel-wise feature maps generated by our supernet come with high similarities}.
 We conclude that this important characteristic significantly stabilizes the whole training process.
 For layer $l+1$, its input is randomly from choice blocks in the previous layer $l$.
-As different choices have highly similar channel-aligned features, the random sampling constructs a mechanism mimicking \textbf{feature augmentation}, which boosts the stable training of the supernet.
+As different choices have highly similar channel-aligned features, the random sampling constructs a mechanism mimicking \textbf{feature augmentation}, which boosts the supernet training.